 11 - ‘Aliens’ - Game over, man

 James Cameron, fresh from his ‘Terminator’ success defied all expectations with the ‘Alien’ sequel, delivering a bigger, more bombastic (and some say better) film than Scott’s original.
 It starts off slowly, as all good ‘Alien’ films do, but once the xenomorphs start causing chaos, the pace never relents.
-This moment, which sees an bloodthirsty alien dispatch the drop-ship pilots just as the Colonial Marines and Ripley look like they’re about to escape with their lives, throws the whole mission into danger.
+This moment which sees an bloodthirsty alien dispatch the dropship pilots, just as the Colonial Marines and Ripley look like they’re about to escape with their lives, throws the whole mission into danger.
+Game over man, game over.

 10 - ‘Alien’ - The escape pod